Monongahela, Pennsylvania: Demographics

-Places of interest
+Culture

 Monongahela is home to several parks, playgrounds and a museum.
 Chess Park, located near the center of the city, hosts community events throughout the year.
 The Mounds Park, built on the site of an ancient Indian Burial Ground, is a local playground and sports complex.
 On the banks of the Monongahela River is the Aquatorium, a waterfront venue that hosts the annual Fourth of July celebration and an annual summer concert series.
 The Monongahela Area Historical Society Museum located on Main Street serves as a community archive and has local historical artifacts on display.

 Whiskey Point, a bluff overlooking the Monongahela River located within the city, was an important meeting place during the Whiskey Rebellion.
 The Pennsylvania State Historical Marker located here reads: "The bluff at Main St. and Park Ave. was the site on Aug.
 14, 1794, of a meeting of 226 whiskey rebels.
 Albert Gallatin's eloquence turned the tide, resulting in peaceful ending of the Whiskey Rebellion and the possibility of civil strife."
+Today, "Monongahela Rye" (also called Pennsylvania Rye) is a style of rye whiskey characterized by its mash bill containing 95% or more rye, thereby making for a spicier whiskey, barrel-aging notwithstanding.
+While regionally recognized, this term has no legal binding.

 Many buildings in Monongahela, such as the Longwell House and the Bethel A.M.E Church, were used by freed slaves as stops on the Underground Railroad.

-There are twenty churches representing fifteen denominations located in Monongahela.
+There are twenty churches representing fifteen denominations located in Monongahela, including The Church of Jesus Christ (Bickertonite), which has its worldwide headquarters in Monongahela.